Diseases & Conditions

 Arthritis of the Wrist

-There are many types of arthritis, and most of these can affect the wrist.
 Although the severity of symptoms related to arthritis can vary, most arthritis-related diseases are chronic.
-This means that they are long-lasting—even permanent—and can eventually cause serious joint damage.
+This means that they are long-lasting — even permanent — and can eventually cause serious joint damage.

 Although there is no cure for arthritis today, there are many treatment options available to help relieve your symptoms.
 Some options may also slow the progression of joint damage.
 With proper treatment, many people are able to manage their symptoms and stay active.

-The joint surface of each bone is covered with articular cartilage—a slippery substance that protects and cushions the bones as you move your hand and wrist.
+The joint surface of each bone is covered with articular cartilage — a smooth and slick substance that protects and cushions the bones as you move your hand and wrist.

 Although there are many types of arthritis, the three that most commonly affect the wrist are: